"Unlimited Realm of Exploration and Experimentation": Methods and Motivations of AI-Generated Sexual Content Creators: Background and Related Work

-\textbf{AI companion bots.} \revision{Finally, AI companion bots have also received growing attention.
-By allowing users to customize, converse, and engage in sexual roleplay with AI characters, sites such as such as Replika~\cite{luka_inc_replika_2025} have gained in significant popularity~\cite{hanson_replika_2024}; however, it is unclear whether companions bots are beneficial to users.
-While some works highlight how bot-use may reduce loneliness and assist in social skill development of users~\cite{hacker_chatbots_2025}, others worry they reinforce unhealthy emotional dependence~\cite{laestadius_too_2024} and conventional beauty standards which flatten women into stereotypes~\cite{depounti_ideal_2023}.}
+\header{AI Companion Bots} \revision{Finally, AI companion bots have also received growing attention.
+By allowing users to customize, converse, and engage in sexual roleplay with AI characters, sites such as Replika~\cite{lukainc.Replika2025} have gained significant popularity~\cite{hansonReplikaRemovingErotic2024}; however, it is unclear whether companion bots are beneficial to users.
+While some works highlight how bot-use may reduce loneliness and assist in social skill development of users~\cite{guingrichChatbotsSocialCompanions2025}, others worry they reinforce unhealthy emotional dependence~\cite{laestadiusTooHumanNot2024} and conventional beauty standards which flatten women into stereotypes~\cite{depountiIdealTechnologiesIdeal2023}.}